-The good news is that the benefits of giving up kick in immediately.
+The good news is that the benefits of giving up kick in

-- Within 20 minutes of stopping smoking, blood pressure and pulse return to normal. - After 8 hours, nicotine and carbon monoxide levels in the blood are halved and oxygen levels in the blood return to normal. - After 24 hours, carbon monoxide is eliminated from the body and lungs start to clear out the accumulated tar. - After 48 hours there is no nicotine left in the body and taste and smell are greatly improved. - After 72 hours, breathing becomes easier, bronchial tubes begin to relax, and energy levels increase. - After 2 to 12 weeks, circulation improves, making walking and running a lot easier. - After 3 to 9 months, coughs, wheezing, and breathing problems improve as lung function increases.
+immediately.
+Within 20 minutes of stopping smoking, blood pressure and pulse return to normal.
+After eight hours, nicotine and carbon monoxide levels in the blood are halved and oxygen levels in the blood return to normal.
+After 24 hours, carbon monoxide is eliminated from the body and lungs start to clear out the accumulated tar.
+After 48 hours there is no nicotine left in the body and taste and smell are greatly improved.
+After 72 hours, breathing becomes easier, bronchial tubes begin to relax and energy levels increases.
+After two to 12 weeks, circulation improves, making walking and running a lot easier.
+And after three to 9 months, coughs, wheezing and breathing problems improve as lung function increased.